 A comfortable pair of shoes is the most important thing to wear when exploring in and around the Strip.
 Las Vegas generally requires a lot of walking and comfortable shoes are a must.

-Now you know the answer to “Is the Strip in Las Vegas?”
 The Strip is not technically part of Las Vegas; it was built outside the city limits to avoid taxes and has managed to remain independent of the City of Las Vegas ever since.

 However, it is commonly thought of as part of Las Vegas, and it’s a major piece of the Vegas experience, so don’t miss it just because it’s technically in Paradise!